EdwinWenink/dutch-criminal-law-punishment-extraction/README.md

 See the [supplementary materials](./docs/supplementary.pdf) for an explanation of the used regular expressions, a walkthrough of several test cases, and a brief failure analysis.

+## Procedure types

+We only study cases of courts of first instance, i.e. cases where a sentence is imposed for the first time on a suspect, given a set of charges.
+We exclude cases dealing with various legal requests that do not directly involve the determination of punishments for criminal facts.

+Included:

+- Eerste aanleg - meervoudig
+- Eerste aanleg - enkelvoudig
+- Eerste en enige aanleg
+- Mondelinge uitspraak
+- Proces-verbaal
+- Tussenuitspraak

+Excluded:

+- Artikel 80a RO-zaken
+- Artikel 81 RO-zaken
+- Beschikking
+- Beslissing RC
+- Cassatie
+- Cassatie in het belang der wet
+- Herroeping
+- Herziening
+- Hoger beroep
+- Hoger beroep kort geding
+- Rekestprocedure
+- Tussenbeschikking
+- Verschoning
+- Verzet
+- Wraking

 ## Evaluation